Ernst Friedrich Löhndorff: Seamanship

-In spring 1913 Löhndorff ran away from home to become a sailor.
-In Hamburg he signed on to a Dutch sailing ship as cabin boy.
-When he returned to the harbor of Delfzijl, the Netherlands, from a journey to Finland and Russia, his father and local police were already expecting him.
+In the spring of 1913, Löhndorff ran away from home to become a sailor.
+In Hamburg, he signed on to a Dutch sailing ship as a cabin boy.
+After a journey to Finland and Russia, he returned to the harbor of Delfzijl in the Netherlands to discover his father and the local police were already expecting him.

-After a discussion Löhndorff's father agreed to let him pursue his way as a sailor.
-He hired on the four-masted barque “Thielbek” that was sailing to Mexico.
-At the end of September 1914 the ship reached his destination, where it was seized because of the beginning of First World War.
-Being greatly bored on the seized vessel, Löhndorff fled and went on to many adventures in Mexico.
+After a discussion, Löhndorff's father agreed to let him pursue a career as a sailor.
+He was hired on the four-masted barque Thielbek, which was sailing to Mexico.
+At the end of September 1914, the ship reached its destination, where it was seized due to the outbreak of the First World War.
+Bored and restless on the seized vessel, Löhndorff fled and embarked on adventures in Mexico.

 First World War

-Löhndorff fled from the seized vessel after a short time because he was bored and wanted to pursue his quest for adventures.
-He worked in diverse jobs, including as coastal sailor.
+Löhndorff fled from the seized vessel after a short time because he was bored and eager to pursue his quest for adventure.
+He worked in various jobs, including as a coastal sailor.

-After a shipwreck he hoped for help from the German consul in Guaymas.
-But as he couldn't provide documents, and his family resided in Austria, the consul did not believe him that he was German.
-After leaving the consulate Löhndorff met a Yaqui of the Revolutionary Force and signed in with the Forces.
-He was promoted soon, because, among other things, he was able to translate English text to his superiors.
-He met the revolutionary Pancho Villa.
+After a shipwreck, Löhndorff sought help from the German consul in Guaymas.
+However, as he couldn't provide documents and his family resided in Austria, the consul did not believe he was German.
+After leaving the consulate, Löhndorff met a Yaqui member of the Revolutionary Forces and enlisted with them.
+He was quickly promoted, partly because he could translate English texts for his superiors.
+During this time, he met the revolutionary Pancho Villa.

-Löhndorff was not interested in the political issues behind the revolution.
-In January 1916 he witnessed how revolutionary troops fetched 17 US civilians out of a train and, under order from Pancho Villa, executed them on the spot.
-This changed Löhndorff's mind.
-But because he was present at the site and part of the situation, the US put a bounty on his head.
-A punitive expedition under general John Pershing remained unfinished because the troops were ordered back in 1917 when the US entered the First World War.
+Löhndorff was not initially interested in the political issues behind the revolution.
+In January 1916, he witnessed revolutionary troops seize 17 US civilians from a train and, under orders from Pancho Villa, execute them on the spot; that moment changed Löhndorff's perspective.
+However, because he was present at the scene and was involved in the situation, the US placed a bounty on his head.
+A punitive expedition led by General John Pershing was launched was never properly finished, as the troops were ordered to return in 1917 when the US entered the First World War.

 War captivity

-Löhndorff tried to get away from Mexico.
-Together with deserted sailors he captured the vessel “Alexander Agassiz”.
-They sailed under the German flag but were themselves captured by the US Marine after only four weeks.
-Löhndorff was arrested and put into prison in Los Angeles in February 1918.
-From there he was transferred to the War Barracks III in Fort Utah (Utah) as prisoner of war no. 638.
-During this imprisonment Löhndorff met captain Conrad Sörensen whose sailor classes he attended.
-After the end of war Löhndorff managed to receive provisional documents through the Swiss embassy.
-They enabled him to eventually leave the United States and return to Europe.
-On 11 July 1919 Löhndorff arrived in Rotterdam harbor as passenger of the sailor “Martha Washington”.
-German authorities expecting him there and, after several interrogations, allowed him to enter Germany, travelling to Karlsruhe, where his family had settled during war times.
+Löhndorff tried to escape from Mexico.
+He got help from some deserting sailors, and they was able to capture the vessel the Alexander Agassiz, which they sailed under the German flag.
+The US Marines captured the ship after four weeks.
+Löhndorff was arrested and imprisoned in Los Angeles in February 1918.
+He was then transferred to War Barracks III in Fort Utah as prisoner of war No. 638.
+During his imprisonment, Löhndorff met Captain Conrad Sörensen, whose sailor classes Löhndorff attended.

+After the war, Löhndorff managed to obtain provisional documents through the Swiss embassy, which allowed him to leave the United States and return to Europe.
+On 11 July 1919, Löhndorff arrived at the port of Rotterdam as a passenger aboard the Martha Washington.
+German authorities were waiting for him there, but allowed him to enter Germany after several interrogations.
+He traveled to Karlsruhe, where his family had settled during the war.